-The Observatory Director, in consultation with the Deputy Directors for the scientific fields, has final discretion in scheduling matters.
+The Observatory Director, in consultation with the ASAC for the scientific fields, has final discretion in scheduling matters.

 Approved projects will be assigned a staff scientist to serve as their contact "friend of the telescope" when they receive their notification from ASAC.
 If required, observers are encouraged to contact this person well before the start date of the observations to discuss observing details.
 PIs will receive automated notifications when their proposal is scheduled.